MaeveHughes/Yay-for-Yoga2/README.md

 ### Known Bugs

--   On some mobile devices the images on the classes page are distorted.
--   Image two on the home page beside the opening hours is out of place on an iPad device.
+-   Image two on the home page beside the opening hours is out of place on an iPad device, this is something I would like to resolve in the near future.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: